LIVE PHYSICS // checking…

 Inputs land in a single contract

 Scanner output, WMS export, a manual stack builder, or the random adapter all converge on the same RawInputs Pydantic schema.
 The configurator turns it into a PalletConfig — items with positions, masses, fragility, wrap, temperature.
+The curated pallets you just played live at GET /scenarios.

 2. 02